graeme-lockley/bendu-lang/docs/array.md

 ["X", "a", "b", "Y", "a", "b", "Z"]: Array[String]
 ```

-Elements of the array can be extracted using array projection.
+Elements of an array can be extracted using array projection.

 ```bendu-repl
 > [1, 2, 3]!0